 As you prepare your tax returns for 2021, be careful not to commit any of these eight common tax mistakes, especially when it comes to the property tax deduction or the mortgage interest deduction.

-As you calculate your tax returns, be careful not to commit any of these nine home-related tax mistakes, which tax pros say are especially common and can cost you money or draw the IRS to your doorstep.
+Tax pros say these home-related tax mistakes can cost you money or draw the IRS to your doorstep.

 For example, if you paid $2,000 in points to refinance into a 15-year mortgage, your tax deduction is $2,000 divided by 15 years, or $133 per year.

-If you don't want to claim actual costs.
+If you don't care to claim actual costs, which you do under the more complicated method, you can use the simplified home office deduction.
 If you’re eligible, you can deduct $5 per square foot up to 300 feet of office space, or up to $1,500 per year.